syncfusion-content/blazor-docs/blazor/signature/open-save.md

 ---
 layout: post
 title: Open and Save with Blazor Signature Component | Syncfusion
-description: Checkout and learn how to open and save a signature with Blazor Signature component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about loading and saving the signature with Blazor Signature component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
 control: Signature
 documentation: ug
 ---

-# Open and Save with Blazor Signature component
+# Open and Save Signature

 The [Blazor Signature](https://www.syncfusion.com/blazor-components/blazor-signature) component supports to open the signature by using hosted/online URL or base64.
 And it also supports various save options like image, base64, and blob.